basilhendroff/truenas-iocage-rslsync/README.md

 ### Test

 To test your installation, enter your Resilio Sync jail IP address and port 8888 e.g. `10.1.1.3:8888` in a browser.
-If the installation was successful, you should see the Resilio Sync login screen.
+If the installation was successful, you should see the Resilio Sync welcome screen.

 ### Initial Configuration